TylerHight/Que-App/docs/project-structure.md

 # Project Structure Documentation
-[Last Updated: 2024-11-20]
+[Last Updated: 2024-11-26]

 ## LLM INSTRUCTIONS
 When updating this document:
 - Always maintain the full path structure
 - Use consistent status indicators (✓, 🔄, 📋, ❌)
-- Preserve comments about implementation status
+- Preserve and update comments about implementation status
+- Preserve and update comments about file and directory purposes
 - Keep the hierarchy and indentation consistent
 - Update the File Status Overview counts
 - Add dates to Recent Changes